 - Choose the kind of lighting that is appropriate for the story.
 This has to do with the quality of light.
 Hard or harsh lighting has more drama, while a soft light is more gentle and well, soft.
 Which of those tells your story better?

 - Play with image editing or processing.
 Will the story come across better as a black and white image?
 Or do you need strong vibrant colors?
 These are little tweaks you can do to your image in the processing stage, as I have done above with the tree to make it look more weathered.
+New to photo editing?
+I've reviewed a bunch of RAW processors for 2018 here.

 - Go for mood, over technique.
 Yes, sharp focus and exposure are good things to have in an image but don't be afraid to let go of perfection a little bit in the name of making art.
 Some of the best fine art photographs in history are not perfectly sharp.
 Should we critique Henri Cartier-Bresson?